p-wegner/coding-aider/src/main/kotlin/de/andrena/codingaider/messages/messages.md

 ## Conclusion

 The `PersistentFilesChangedTopic` is a vital part of the application's infrastructure for handling file change events.
 By defining a clear interface and leveraging IntelliJ's messaging system, it ensures that changes in persistent files are efficiently communicated across the system.

+## Exceptional Implementation Details

+The `PersistentFilesChangedTopic` interface is implemented using IntelliJ's messaging infrastructure, which is a robust and efficient way to handle inter-component communication within the IDE.
+The use of the `Topic` class allows for a decoupled architecture, where components can subscribe to events without needing direct references to each other.
+This design choice enhances the modularity and scalability of the application.